The Bankrate promise

 NFTs are built on the same kind of infrastructure – blockchain – that cryptocurrencies are.
 Because they use blockchain, the transfer of an interest in NFTs is recorded on the blockchain, putting ownership on a permanent record, making it impossible (or at least very hard) to falsify.

-“Each time an exchange on the blockchain occurs, whether that’s buying and selling an NFT or transacting in Bitcoin, the transaction is made public on the blockchain and marked with a unique digital signature,” says Aubrey Strobel, head of communications at Lolli, a Bitcoin rewards app.
+“Each time an exchange on the blockchain occurs, whether that’s buying and selling an NFT or transacting in Bitcoin, the transaction is made public on the blockchain and marked with a unique digital signature,” says Aubrey Strobel, advisor at Lolli, a Bitcoin rewards app.
 “This distinct signature verifies the transfer of ownership of an NFT.”

 But would-be buyers should be clear what they’re getting here.
 An NFT is not a royalty and does not give you an economic interest in, for example, the broadcast of a sports clip.
 Rather, it’s more akin to a piece of digital art or a digital sports card.
 Or in the case of an album NFT, it gives you the right to a certain asset, which you can then use and enjoy.